jessiwitti/functions_for_PIPs/README.md

 <b>remind_me()</b>

-You can use the remind_me function without any commands: remind_me()
+You can use the remind_me function without any commands
-[1] "rice vinegar" "feta"         "cream cheese" "cucumber"     "apples"       "coke zero"

 <b>cheat()</b>